Table of contents

 How to Wash Your Rain Gear

 By the time most people get around to washing their rain gear, they’ll not only need to clean their jacket, but also reapply DWR.
 If your rain gear is still repelling water and is not yet wetting out, you may only need to wash your rain gear with Tech Wash.
 If this is the case, you can follow steps 1-5 below and then tumble dry on low.
-For most people, you’ll want want to reapply DWR as part of the full washing cycle listed below.
+For most people, you’ll want want to reapply DWR as part of the full washing cycle outlined below.

 3. Pour in the recommended dosage of Tech Wash.
 Never use powder detergent, bleach or fabric softener, which can damage the membrane of your gear.